Hyundai Ioniq 6 review: running costs & insurance

 The Hyundai Ioniq 6 – like all electric cars – is exempt from road tax (VED) until 2025.
 EVs are also not required to pay the London Congestion Charge and the city’s Ultra-Low Emission Zone (ULEZ) charge for the time being.

 Over a course of three years and 36,000 miles, the Hyundai Ioniq 6 should retain anything between 51% and 56% of its initial value, with single motor cars able to fend off depreciation the best.
-This is about average for the class, although the Polestar 2 will hold onto slightly more of its original asking price at around 60%.
+This is about average for the class, although the Polestar 2 and BMW i4 will hold onto slightly more of their original asking prices at around 60%.